Calindra/eitri-android-speech/README.md

 # eitri-android-speech

 Speech module for the [`Eitri Android framework`](https://github.com/Calindra/eitri-android).
-This module provides a standardized interface for handling speech permissions and retrieving the device's location, integrating seamlessly with the Eitri runtime.
+This module provides a standardized interface for handling speech permissions, integrating seamlessly with the Eitri runtime.

 ## Requirements